 - Now add hot(mild) water as required and start kneading to make a soft and smooth kachori dough.

-- Cover the dough and keep it aside to rest for sometime.
+- Cover the dough and keep it aside to rest for some time or until the other ingredients are ready.

 How to make bhaja masala